 Mechanism: what’s happening physiologically

 Skeletal muscle adapts to training stimuli through gene-expression changes.
-Carbohydrate availability shifts these signals:
+Carbohydrate availability modulates these signals:

 - Low glycogen training elevates AMPK activity and PGC-1α expression.
 PGC-1α drives mitochondrial biogenesis — the key adaptation that improves endurance capacity Philp 2013.